helium-software/Helium-Hypertext-Editor/tagsheet/README.md

 Structure
 ---------

 A tagsheet is a Tcl script that makes use of some specific commands (while being prohibited from using some other, dangerous ones).
-It consists of a sequence of style definitions (commands _linetype_ or _inlinetag_) and special statements (_listindent_ etc.), and — in complex cases — standard Tcl commands like _set_ or _lindex_.
+It consists of a sequence of style definitions (commands _linetype_, _default, or _inlinetag_) and special statements (_listindent_ etc.), and — in complex cases — standard Tcl commands like _set_ or _lindex_.

 ### inlinetag

 Syntax: `inlinetag <name> { attribute definitions }`

-Defines a character style named _<name>_ and sets up its presentation attributes.
+Defines a character style named _\<name>\_ and sets up its presentation attributes.
 Allowed attributes are:

 | Attribute      | Signification
 | -------------- | -------------